 Data Protection Information

-Personal data will be collected in order to process your application for a permit in line with the terms and conditions of use.
-Your personal data may be collected, processed, shared and retained in order to carry out the performance of a public task and fulfil our legal obligations in the following ways:
+Personal data has been collected in order to serve the PCN and enforce the parking terms and conditions.
+As a contravention has occurred, your personal data may be collected, processed, shared and retained in order to carry out the performance of a public task and fulfil our legal obligations in the following ways:

 • To establish eligibility for a permit.